Florida in hot water as ocean temperatures rise along with the humidity

 ORLANDO, Fla.
 (AP) — Record global ocean heating has invaded Florida with a vengeance.

-Water temperatures in the mid-90s (mid-30s Celsius) are threatening delicate coral reefs, depriving swimmers of cooling dips and adding a bit more ick to the Sunshine State’s already oppressive summer weather.
-Forecasters are warning of temperatures that with humidity will feel like 110 degrees by week’s end.
+Water temperatures in the mid-90s (mid-30s Celsius) are threatening delicate coral reefs, depriving swimmers of cooling dips and adding a bit more ick to the Sunshine State's already oppressive summer weather.
+Forecasters are warning of temperatures that with humidity will feel like 110 degrees (43 degrees Celsius) by week's end.

 If that's not enough, Florida is about to get a dose of dust from Africa's Saharan desert that's likely to hurt air quality.